apostrophecms-legacy/apostrophe-salesforce-experience/README.md

 This module allows you to customize an ApostropheCMS website content experience for visitors based on their Salesforce profiles in a specific Salesforce instance.
 The developer will write [SOQL queries](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql.htm) to establish a set of "experiences," or Salesforce profiles.
 Website editors can then set specific widgets, pages, and pieces to display for a given set of those experiences.

+It is important to note that "experiences" can map to anything at all in Salesforce.
+It depends entirely on the SOQL queries you choose to use.

 Pages and pieces are set to match experiences in their settings modals.
 Widgets are set to match experiences with a drop-down multi-select field in their contextual UI.

 **Note:** This module does *not* enable logging the user into the Apostrophe application as an Apostrophe user.
 It sets information about them in their active session, which is used to customize their Apostrophe experience.
 If you are looking to log the user into the Apostrophe site with a Salesforce SAML SSO, you should probably look at [apostrophe-saml](https://github.com/apostrophecms/apostrophe-saml).